 You also need a valid green card or confirmed I-551 temporary evidence status for work authorization and a driver’s license.

-Can I travel internationally when my IV date is expired on a temporary I-551?
+Can I travel internationally when my IV date has expired on a temporary I-551?

 The Immigrant Visa (IV) validity date only matters before you enter the U.S. for the first time.
 It represents the deadline to use your visa to enter the country and be admitted as a lawful permanent resident (LPR).